hyp3ri0nnn/wishlist-to-cart/README.md

-# wishlist-to-cart
+# from-wishlist-to-cart

-Steam , from wishlist to cart automation with Python Selenium.
+You can automate adding games from Steam wishlist to cart with specified parameters with Python Selenium.